dusty-turner/ggvfields/README.md

 Both `geom_vector` and `geom_vector2` also support polar coordinates, where vectors are specified using magnitude (`distance`) and direction (`angle`).
-Instead of providing Cartesian components (`dx`, `dy`), users can directly supply polar data.
+Instead of providing Cartesian components (`dx`, `dy` or `xend`, `yend`), users can directly supply polar data.
 This feature simplifies workflows for directional data and works for all subsequent relevant functions that handle polar coordinates.

 Polar coordinates can be visualized like this: